 Each pupil is assessed in Reading, Writing and Maths throughout the year.
 At each assessment point, achievement is assessed against all the relevant criteria and recorded onto an electronic tracker (SIMS).
 Each pupil is assessed to be working at a number between 1 and 6 (see above) in relation to Age Related Expectations.
-Children who are working below their Key Stage are assessed using the Pre Key Stage statements (from the DFE).
+Children who are working below their Key Stage are assessed using the Pre Key Stage statements (from the DFE) and also through B Squared (specialist SEND assessment).